-This “wrapping” period was originally meant to overlap with a related exhibit at the city's Pompidou Center.
-Running from March 18 through June 15, 2020, the Pompidou show is dedicated to the work of Christo and his late wife and artistic partner Jeanne-Claude, who died in 2009.
-It will include an inside look at some of their other projects, including “The Pont-Neuf Wrapped, Project for Paris, 1975-85.”
+This “wrapping” period was originally meant to overlap with a related exhibit at the city’s Pompidou Center.
+Running from July 1 through October 19, 2020, the Pompidou show is dedicated to the work of Christo and his late wife and artistic partner Jeanne-Claude, who died in 2009.
+It includes an inside look at some of their other projects, including “The Pont-Neuf Wrapped, Project for Paris, 1975–85.”

-Danish-Icelandic artist Olafur Eliasson, meanwhile, has been commissioned to install a permanent, €3 million (US $3.4 million) light installation at the Arc de Triomphe, reports The Art Newspaper.
+Danish Icelandic artist Olafur Eliasson, meanwhile, was in 2019 commissioned to install a permanent, €3 million (US$3.4 million) light installation at the Arc de Triomphe, reports The Art Newspaper.
 The project will be funded by Fonds pour Paris (Paris Foundation), which was established in 2015 by current Paris Mayor Anne Hidalgo to raise money from the private sector for public art.

 Eliasson’s proposal for the project is still being finalized, however, and Anne-Céline Delvert, deputy director of Fonds pour Paris, said that it remains to be seen whether or not it can actually be done, “due to the technical difficulties involved.”
-There is currently no information posted about when exactly Eliasson’s would-be installation might debut, but Delvert says more details will be revealed in late summer or early autumn.
+There is currently no information posted about when exactly Eliasson’s would-be installation might debut.

 Promoting an artsy Arc de Triomphe has motivations beyond the strictly aesthetic: Paris is hosting the 2024 Olympics, and Hidalgo has been vocal about cleaning up the city and burnishing its image.